-How can TTIP have an effect (regulatory drivers)?
+Regulatory cooperation: How can TTIP have an effect (regulatory drivers)?

-The main regulatory issues regarding the TTIP will be identified by reviewing the negotiations and relevant literature.
-24 Relevance can also be determined by looking at previous trade disputes between the EU and US (under the WTO) over environmental / health regulation.
+The main regulatory issues regarding the TTIP will be identified by reviewing the negotiation issues insofar as available, and relevant literature 25 Relevance can also be determined by looking at previous trade disputes between the EU and US (under the WTO) over environmental / health regulation.
 Through triangulating of these findings with input from stakeholders, we will develop a long list of relevant regulatory issues related to the environment will be created.
+For regulatory issues, we will take into account both cooperation on existing regulation, and effects on upcoming legislation (through pre-consultation mechanisms or ISDS).